Garangatang/Biodesign_Electronics_Files/README.md

-# Biodesign_Electronics_Files\n
+# Biodesign_Electronics_Files

 code.py: Contains all code used to control the TIVA alarm prototype developed in the class BioDesign II in the fall of 2022.

-\ncalibration.py: Contains constant values used for calibrating and zeroing all
+calibration.py: Contains constant values used for calibrating and zeroing all